 Printmedia artist & curator

-Buckland-Willis has coordinated a number of curatorial projects with a focus on supporting emerging artists and other under-represented communities within the art world.
-Passionate about supporting women in print, in 2020 she organised and curated two exhibitions as a part of the Wasteland series which were focused on subverting tropes of the suburban experience through the female gaze.
-More recently, her curatorial project Multiply (which took place online due to Covid-19 restrictions in Sydney) created a much-needed virtual space for emerging printmedia artists to showcase their work without any financial barriers.
-Other passion projects include fundraising initiatives, such as the 2020 silent auction in support of Indigenous Lives Matter, with 100% of proceeds going to the Aboriginal Legal Service.
+Buckland-Willis has coordinated several curatorial projects with a focus on supporting emerging artists and other under-represented communities within the art world.
+Passionate about supporting women in print, in 2020 they coordinated and curated two exhibitions as a part of the Wasteland series which were focused on subverting tropes of 'suburbia' through the female gaze.
+More recently, their curatorial project Multiply created a virtual space for emerging printmedia artists to showcase their work without financial barriers.